Mentoring in Tourism and Hospitality Training Program

 RTO Enrolment and Unique Student Identifier (USI)

-Expression of interests will be reviewed and candidates advised if an application is successful.
+Expression of interest will be reviewed and candidates advised if an application is successful.
 Upon notification, the successful candidate will be requested to complete a National Food Institute (RTO 3821) enrolment form.
 Course participants are required to hold a Unique Student Identifier (USI).
 It recommended participants apply for a Unique Student Identifier at www.usi.gov.au prior to completing the National Food Institute (RTO 3821) enrolment form.

 $80 per person*, GST exempt